KalaayPT/Profit-Taker-Guide/beginner/vex-armor-builds.md

 :::info [*__Overframe Link__*](https://overframe.gg/build/771293/)

-- Needs 277%+ Strength to kill a pylon in two damage ticks, cannot go lower than that as very few things can increase Nightwatch Napalm damage, especially as Chroma.
+- Needs 283+% Strength to kill a pylon in three damage ticks, needs 4 otherwise.
+Any riven with at least 50% multishot will reduce it to two ticks at 283+%.
 - Nightwatch Napalm will damage Pylons as long as they are in range, even through the Pylon bubble.
 - Normal Ogris also works well enough if Kuva Ogris feels too grindy.
 Does less damage (adding Heavy Caliber in place of Vile Acceleration is an option, but makes you miss the pylon sometimes) but only needs one ammo mod.
 The other one can be replaced with Firestorm on a standard Ogris, for slightly less required accuracy especially if combined with Heavy Caliber.
 :::